Technology You Want to Know in PCB Cross Section Analysis

 Cross-Section Test Coupons and Inspection Criteria

-Under the IPC 6012, the customer will commonly specify the criteria of inspection.
-In this section, we cover the test coupons and inspection criteria.
+Under IPC 6012, the customer commonly specifies the inspection criteria.
+This section covers the test coupons and inspection criteria.

 Test Coupons